mit-medg/csv2mysql/README.md

 the date and time components may be either a space or a `T`.
 Therefore, textual difference among values may not indicate a true difference in values.
-Therefore, we should check (as for integers and floats) whether all values are actuall distinct.
+Therefore, we should check (as for integers and floats) whether all values are actually distinct.
 However, we do not do so, and expect that resulting errors (i.e., defining a `UNIQUE KEY` constraints on a temporal column that in fact has such non-unique values will be exceptionally rare, and will represent a failure of